AndreasArne/gazi/README.md

 ### Folder structure

+Create folder `starskyandhutch`, starskyandhutch will put html files, with visualization in that folder.

 For each course you want to run, create folder with its name.
 Inside that folder add the following:

 - Clone of the course repo with dbwebb-cli.
 This repo is used to download the code for each student.